Eachine QX70 review: Nice concept but underpowered

 Eachine QX70 drone review

 This “ducted” madness started with the Tiny Whoop, whose biggest downside was the high price.
-Later, manufacturers like Eachine tried to offer under the same coat much cheaper products.
+Later, manufacturers like Eachine tried to offer much cheaper products under the same coat.

-I have just read a review of the Eachine QX70 where the author was disappointed by this model.
+I have just read a review of the Eachine QX70, in which the author was disappointed by this model.
 He claimed that this Turbine QX70 has only 2 minutes of flight autonomy.
-If it’s true, the owners will need more than one spare battery in order to enjoy it.
+If it’s true, the owners will need more than one spare battery to enjoy it.

-Eachine Turbine QX70 review - First impressionsLike other Eachine FPV drones, this QX70 comes with 3 variants of RX (FlySky, FrSky, and ).
-Because I own two FS-i6 transmitters with whom I’m very familiarized I opted for FlySky one.
+Eachine Turbine QX70 review - First impressionsLike other Eachine FPV drones, this QX70 comes with three variants of RX (FlySky, FrSky, and ).
+Because I own two FS-i6 transmitters with whom I’m very familiar I opted for FlySky one.
 The receiver is integrated into the flight controller board, so no protocol switch.

 Eachine QX70 quadcopter review

-I received this mini FPV quad together with the FatBee FB90 about two weeks ago from Banggood in order to make an honest impartial review.
+I received this mini FPV quad together with the FatBee FB90 about two weeks ago from Banggood to make an honest, impartial review.
 Thanks again for their professional attitude and continuous support.

 Eachine Turbine QX70 features and specs